OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log4_animate-shape.md

 We use the library J3DIMath here to get a matrix containing rotation around 3 axes (x,y,z).
 The uniform is then updated using the OpenGL function uniformMatrix4fv.

-## d) Send additional vertex informations : colors
+## Send additional vertex informations : colors

 For the moment, the color of the triangle is hardcoded and is the same for every pixels.
 What if we want one color per vertex ?
 Let's create another VBO that will contain the colors.